jjc914/ps-calendar/README.md

 ### Other
 - [ ] Create admin page that can have settings to change url etc, or config file
 - [ ] Add .env to gitignore
+- [ ] Add comments to make code more readable